G47mm/RadierzOS_Community/README.md

 Name: RazBIOS

-RazBIOS is a distribution of sealBIOS that has not been published yet.
+RazBIOS is a distribution of seaBIOS that has not been published yet.

 This is RazBIOS firmware on how it looks: